mcavs/HEXED2024_paper/README.md

 ### Figure 3
-The zone plot of the Rashomon metrics ambiguity and discrepancy for different balancing methods and various resampling ratios.
-The zones show two-dimensional regions where metrics’ values are dense.
-The value of 1.25 means the frequency of the majority class over the frequency of the minority class.
-Zones being close to zero on both axes indicate low severity of multiplicity, and moving away from them indicates increasing severity of multiplicity.
+The averages of the quality metrics for the methods.

 <img src="https://github.com/mcavs/HEXED2024_paper/blob/main/Plots/plot1.png" width="800">